lucemans/show/slides.md

 </ul>

 <!--
-That second factor can be something you know,
+That first factor can be something you know,

 Like a password orso

-And something you have,
+And the second factor, something you have,

 Like a phone for OTP tokens, SMS Messages, or in-app push notifications,